-For example, we had two routines for rendering, including one with clipping and the other one without clipping originally.
-Since the former routine is mostly used, we combine these two routines, and optimize the conditional testing to redirect a rendering command to an appropriate code segment efficiently.
+For example, we had two rendering routines with or without clipping originally.
+Since the former one is mostly used, we combine these two routines, and optimize the conditional test to redirect a rendering command to an appropriate code segment efficiently.